 Regardless of how it is spelled in the Scandivanian languages — nålbindning in Swedish, nålebinding or nålbinding in Danish and Norwegian — the anglicized form that transforms ‘nål’ to ‘nal’ has become firmly entrenched.
 In fact, ‘nalbinding’ was on the path toward common use by the time of Hansen’s presentation.

 An unpublished doctoral dissertation from 1981 by Helen M. Bennett titled The Origins and Development of the Scottish Hand-Knitting Industry includes a review of the history and development of the earlier technique.
-This only appeared in typescript produced on a typewriter that did not have an å.
-The rings were drawn in by hand at many points where they were needed but several were overlooked.
+It is a typescript produced on a typewriter that did not have an å.
+The rings were drawn in above the base letter by hand at many points where they were needed but several were overlooked.
 These include the pivotal list of Scandinavian designations, which thus became:

 “…nalbinding (Norwegian), nalebinding (Danish), nalning or vantsöm (Swedish).”